-The Toby Restaurant is situated in the heart of Crowthorn (Broadhead Road) and from the dining rooms the wonderful views can be fully enjoyed, as can the steaks, pizza, past and fresh fish.
-The Toby is a firm favourite with The Cardwell family and all of the staff at Cardwells.
-Further afield in Edgworth and Chapeltown there is a variety of restaurants and public houses including: The King William on Chapeltown Road, the Chetham Arms, the Black Bull or White Horse.
+The Toby Restaurant is situated in the heart of Crowthorn (Broadhead Road) from which the wonderful views can be fully enjoyed.
+Further afield in Edgworth and Chapeltown there is a variety of restaurants and public houses including The King William on Chapeltown Road, the Chetham Arms, the Black Bull or White Horse.
 In Edgworth is the local primary school (Edgworth Primary School) which has a very good reputation.
 The older children of Crowthorn often attend Turton High School, Canon Slade, Queen Elizabeth Grammar School or Bolton School.

 For recreational facilities Edgworth Cricket & Sports Club is nearby, which offers a whole variety of sports and facilities including cricket, football, bowling, adventure parks etc. It is also a wonderful venue for a private party.
 Cardwells proudly sponsor Edgworth Cricket and recreational Club.

 Dunscar benefits from one of North Bolton’s most popular industrial estates, situated just off Blackburn Road, the A666.
 Dunscar Industrial Estate is around 19,000 square foot of land and approximately 19 units of varying sizes.
 There is car parking for visitors on the site and the site is well illuminated from the main road.
-Dunscar Industrial Estate is currently the home of a wide variety of businesses including: Fidgets Play Centre, Hot Chilli restaurant, Dunscar Timber Engineering, Anglezark Ltd, Convival Hotels Ltd, and The Bleachworks.
+Dunscar Industrial Estate is currently the home of a wide variety of businesses including Hot Chili restaurant, Dunscar Timber Engineering, Anglezarke Ltd, Convival Hotels Ltd, and The Bleachworks.

-Eagley Sports club is accessed through the Dunscar Industrial Estate; this is the home of Eagley Football Club which offers a variety of age group specific football teams, there is a cricket pitch, archery facilities and a wonderful club house / bar that may be ideal for Private Functions.
+Eagley Sports Club is accessed through the Dunscar Industrial Estate, this is the home of Eagley Football Club which offers a variety of age group specific football teams, there is a cricket pitch, archery facilities and a wonderful clubhouse, ideal for private functions.
 Dunscar Golf Club offers superb facilities for Golfers and people travel from far and wide to play the scenic course.
-Annually Dunscar Golf Club is home to a beer festival and other social events, and could be an ideal place for a private party.
+Annually Dunscar Golf Club is home to a beer festival and other social events and could be an ideal place for a private party.

-There are a number of restaurants and pubs in Dunscar which all contribute to the eclectic night life; The Hot Chilli restaurant is situated on Dunscar Industrial Estate and offers take away food.
-There is also The Bleachworks which is a bar / night spot aimed at the discerning customer.
+There are a number of restaurants and pubs in Dunscar which all contribute to the eclectic night life; The Hot Chili restaurant is situated on Dunscar Industrial Estate and offers takeaway food.
+There is also The Bleachworks which is a nightspot aimed at the discerning customer.

 A north Bolton village nesting on the edge of the west Pennine Moors.
 Surrounded by beautiful countryside and dominated by the Wayoh reservoir with wonderful walks enjoyed not only by local people but day visitors alike.
-The centre of the village is the crossroads of Bolton Road, Bury Road, Blackburn Road and Broadhead Road where there are a limited number of local facilities i.e. White Horse public house, The Butchers shop (fantastic quality meats, personally recommended) The Post Office, a hairdressers and Holden’s ice cream parlour.
-World famous for fabulous ice cream where there is always a queue at the weekends.
+The centre of the village is the crossroads of Bolton Road, Bury Road, Blackburn Road and Broadhead Road where there are a limited number of local facilities i.e. White Horse public house, The Butchers shop, The Post Office, a hairdressers and Holden’s ice cream parlour – world famous for fabulous ice cream where there is always a queue at the weekends.
 Socially, the Edgworth Cricket Club and the Barlow Institute offer many attractions, cricket for various ages and levels, social gatherings, a football club (Turton FC), tennis courts, ladies rounder’s and darts teams, snooker and a crown green bowling club, private parties and even an annual beer festival.
 Cardwells are proud to Sponsor Edgworth Cricket Club and are proud to give a little back to the wonderful community in Edgworth.